quinn-rs/quinn/docs/book/src/quinn/data-transfer.md

 ## Bidirectional Streams

-With bidirectional streams, data can be send in both directions.
+With bidirectional streams, data can be sent in both directions.
 For example, from the connection initiator to the peer and the other way around.

 *open bidirectional stream*